JaidenFlint/Project3_Group2/README.md

 *Steps:*

-	•	Access the Drugs.com and scrape the site for data
+	•	Access (https://www.kaggle.com/datasets/ahmedshahriarsakib/assorted-medicine-dataset-of-bangladesh?select=generic.csv) and aquire the CSV file
-	•	Create a dataframe of the drug description and side effects
+	•	Create a dataframe of the drug description and other features
-	•	Data Preprocessing (clean & categorize)
+	•	Data Preprocessing (clean, categorize, and split)
-	•	Train using CNN, cross-validate, optimize the model to improve accuracy
+	•	Train using Gradient Boost Regression, cross-validate, optimize the model by using HyperParameter Tuning (GridSearchCV and RandomizedSearchCV) to improve accuracy
-	•	Test user input and provide output using Langchain and Gradio Interface
+	•	Test user input and provide output using a Gradio Interface

+ *Dataset*

+ 	•	Dataset file generic.csv
+	•	1,711 entries of drug information
+	•	22 features

 *Model Architecture:*

 	Our model is
+ 	Gradient Boost Regression
+		calculates the difference between the current prediction and the known correct target value.

+  	Sentence Transformer
+		create high-quality embeddings for sentences and text passages.

 *Results:*